jakerella/jordankasper.com/content/posts/an-overview-of-the-open-source-ecosystem.md

 #### So why use open source dependencies at all?

 Given all of the issues in the ecosystem discussed above, why do so many organizations rely so heavily on open source software in their final applications?
-There are three main drivers for this:
+Most of this comes down to reuse and the many benefits it brings.

 ##### Total Cost of Ownership

 Even though there are many hidden costs of using open source software - and things organizations _should_ spend money on, supporting the open source software they rely on - the total cost of ownership (TCO) for commercial software is immensely lower when all things are considered.
 The simple fact that the programming languages we all rely on are open source should be proof enough of that.
 There are some [academic articles](https://www.sciencedirect.com/science/article/pii/S1877050916313631) and papers that suggest that open source can lower the TCO of a software project by 80%.
 Additionally, consider the number stated at the top of this article about the value of open source software.
 If a company had to write _everything_ from scratch, they would spend many times more than the actually value-add piece they develop.

 ##### Time to Market

 This is likely the easiest - and most obvious - win for open source software.
 If someone else has already built it, why spend time doing the work again?
 While this is immensely important in the technology startup community, it applies just as much to larger organizations trying to stay ahead of the game.
 That said, organizations must keep in mind that incorporating open source software in their final products does require effort.
 Time - and money - should be allotted for evaluation of, selection for, and contribution upstream to open source dependencies.

 ##### Hive Mind Problem Solving

 The time to market benefit exists not only because someone has already built a similar mouse trap and open sourced it, but because they have likely built a _better_ mouse trap.
 The "hive mind" or "group thought" aspect of open source software means that downstream consumers can benefit from having many other developers looking at - and improving - the technology they would otherwise have to build in house.
 This almost always results in better software that can solve a range of problems versus singular use case development.

 ##### Security

 While we discussed many risks in the sections above, even with such risks, the security of open source software can still be better than some closed source alternatives.
 Consider the "hive mind" benefit mentioned directly above: having more people looking at a problem makes the solution better.
 In this case, the problem is potential vulnerabilities.
 With more people looking at them, more people can offer solutions and fix those issues before they get exploited.
 David Wheeler has a fantastic [chapter on the security of open source software](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO/open-source-security.html) in his open sourced book: "[Secure Programming HOWTO](https://dwheeler.com/secure-programs/Secure-Programs-HOWTO)" (chapter 2.4, specifically).
 One of the most compelling arguments is that closing software source code does not halt attacks.
 And on the contrary, closing source code can likely hide a vulnerability from your own organization, thus leaving the door open for attackers.

 ---

-### Options for a Better Ecosystem
+### A Call to Action

 I've raised a number of issues in this article, but I also have thoughts on how we as a community can better support our open source ecosystem.
 While these ideas are not necessarily new, I believe that adding more voices to the call can help.